 Number of

 Nomination Committee meetings attended

 Mr. Chen Zhi (chairman) 1/2

 Mr. Chan Tsang Mo 2/2

-Mr. Fung Chi Kin (1) 0/0

 Mr. Shen Zejing 2/2

 Mr. So Wai Man 2/2

-(1) Mr. Fung Chi Kin resigned as member of the Nomination Committee on 1 August 2020.
-No Nomination Committee meeting was held during his tenure.
-In considering the nomination of new Directors, the Company has proposed the candidate to the Nomination Committee which reviewed and made recommendation to the Board based on the expertise, skills and experience of the candidate appropriate to the requirements of the business of the Company.
-The composition of the Board has a significant element of diversity in terms of skills, regional and industry experience and background.
+In considering the nomination of the Company Secretary, the Company has proposed the candidate to the Nomination Committee which reviewed and made recommendation to the Board based on the age, skills, knowledge and experience of the candidate appropriate to the requirements of the business of the Company.

+In reviewing the diversity of the Board, the Nomination Committee has considered a number of factors.
+The composition of the Board has a significant element of diversity in terms of age, skills, regional and industry experience and background.